itchio/itch.io/docs/creators/exclusive-content.md

   amp: true
 }

-With *Rewards* you can provide limited quantity access to your project if they purchase your project at a specific price point, or if they claim before the quantity runs out.
-Adding a reward to your project is a great way to give exclusive perks to your early buyers.
-It's part of itch.io's [refinery toolset](/refinery).
+With Rewards, creators can offer limited-quantity access to their projects if customers purchase the project at a specific price point or claim it before the quantity runs out.
+Adding reward tiers to a project serves as an excellent method for providing exclusive perks to early buyers.

 > **itch.io** does not guarantee the fulfillment of rewards, it is the seller's
 > responsibility to coordinate with the buyer to deliver the reward when